traumverloren/haute-codeture/haute-codeture.md

 ^I was happy but I wasn't ecstatic.

----

-### Relying on a small external broker service...
+^ Relying on a small external broker service not optimal.

-### **not optimal**

-^Too many unknowns: great for prototyping but relying on for my whole project, too risky.

-^So you can guess what I probably did next...

 ---